soumukhe/awx_on_ec2_terraform/README.md

 The actual bringup should not take more than 10 minutes.
 Before you start, go to the AWS console and create a AWS Key and Secret, which you will need to enter in the "override.tf" file before running the script.

-⚠️ The Security Group rules confiugurd by this script is wide open because this is for a POC.
+⚠️ The Security Group rules confiugurd by this script are wide open because this is for a POC.
 If you wanted to tighten it down, please change the terraform resource definition in main.tf before executing the script.

 ```